rahilwazir/my-awesome-list/README.md

 - [Projects](https://github.com/karan/Projects) - :page_with_curl: A list of practical projects that anyone can solve in any programming language.
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - :dizzy: A collection of awesome lists, manuals, blogs, hacks, one-liners, cli/web tools and more.
 - [awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - :cd: Free software that works great, and also happens to be open-source Python
+- [professional-programming](https://github.com/charlax/professional-programming) - A collection of full-stack resources for programmers.

 ### Unicode Character
 - [Unicode Character Ranges](http://jrgraphix.net/r/Unicode/)